 In other words, if you see a child being put in a situation that could seriously hurt them or result in sexual abuse and you do nothing to prevent it, you can be charged.

-This is can be a serious crime.
-Slight nuances in your case could even lead to more serious criminal charges.
-For instance, if you took place in the activities that caused the harm, your charge would likely be elevated to something far more dramatic.
+Clearly this is can be a serious crime, and slight nuances in your case could even lead to more serious criminal charges.
+For instance, if you actively took place in the activities that caused the harm, your charge would likely be elevated to something far more dramatic.

 OUI with Child Endangerment